Skip Navigation

 We all know the past few years have been a real challenge for many reasons, and with these early November ad releases, it seems Christmas has arrived early.
 With consumers looking to not only spread the cost but also to spread some much-needed joy, these festive adverts could not come at a better time.

-The 2023 John Lewis Advert – Snapper: The Perfect Tree
+The 2024 John Lewis Advert – The Gifting Hour

 So, why are the John Lewis ads continually such a success and how have they become such an annual talking point?